skellis46/slipbox/improvisation and the threshold of the self.md

 > Attention is Consciousness with an object.
 When the object vanishes, attention simply remains what it always is, Consciousness [@spira-2008-transparency]

-"So objects – that is, thoughts, sensations and perceptions – are not the content of Consciousness.
+> So objects – that is, thoughts, sensations and perceptions – are not the content of Consciousness.
 Consciousness alone is the content of Consciousness.
-Thoughts, sensations and perceptions are the names and forms that Consciousness takes in the process of manifestation."
+Thoughts, sensations and perceptions are the names and forms that Consciousness takes in the process of manifestation.
 (Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)